NikitaZhukovsky/lms-DRF/README.md

 Last but not least, go to this address http://127.0.0.1:8000 and streamlit: http://localhost:8501
 To get the API documentation, you can add it to the url **/doc** and swagger will open.
+# Postman:
+You can import the `LMS.postman_collection collection.json` from management to postman.

+# Email notifications:
+- When adding a student to a course.
+- When a student is removed from the course.
+- When adding a student to a group.
+- When adding a student to a group.
+- When removing a student from a group.
+- When adding new material for classes.
+- When deleting lesson material.

 # Pytest:
 - Test for creating and deleting a course.